Multigrid reduction-in-time convergence for advection problems: A Fourier analysis perspective: Characteristic components

 In this section, we investigate the general arguments made in the previous section as they apply specifically to semi-Lagrangian discretizations of the constant-wave-speed advection problem obtained by setting $\beta = 0$ in PDE \eqref{eq:A_differential}.
 In De~Sterck~et~al.,\cite{DeSterck_etal_2023_MOL} we consider a similar analysis for method-of-lines discretizations of advection problems that use finite-difference discretizations in space and Runge-Kutta temporal discretizations.

 A general understanding of semi-Lagrangian discretizations for linear advection problems is useful for interpreting the results in this section, although it is not necessary.
 In essence, semi-Lagrangian methods approximate the solution at spatial mesh points at time $t_n + \delta t$ by integrating backwards along characteristics of the PDE to time $t_n$, and then approximating the PDE solution at the feet of these characteristics using polynomial interpolation (the feet of the characteristics do not, in general, intersect spatial mesh points, which is where the current approximation is known).
 Excellent introductions to these discretizations can be found in References~ \citenum{Durran_2010,Falcone_Ferretti_2014}, or, alternatively, see our previous works in References~\citenum{DeSterck_etal_2023_SL,KrzysikThesis2021} for the specific formulations we consider here.
 We write the time-stepping operator for a semi-Lagrangian discretization as $\Phi = {\cal S}^{(\delta t)}_p \in \mathbb{R}^{n_x \times n_x}$, indicating that the discretization has a (global) order of accuracy $p \in \mathbb{N}$, and that it uses a time-step size of $\delta t$.
+So long as the spatial boundary conditions are periodic, note that ${\cal S}^{(\delta t)}_p \in \mathbb{R}^{n_x \times n_x}$ can be written as a circulant matrix regardless of the size of $\delta t > 0$.
+Since circulant matrices are unitarily diagonalized by the discrete Fourier transform, if $\Phi = {\cal S}^{(\delta t)}_p$ and $\Psi = {\cal S}^{(m \delta t)}_p$ these operators will be simultaneously unitarily diagonalizable, thus satisfying Assumption \ref{ass:Phi_Psi}.
 Here, we consider only odd $p$, since in De~Sterck~et~al.\cite{DeSterck_etal_2023_SL} we were able to develop efficient MGRIT solvers for odd $p$ and not even $p$.
 The key distinction between odd and even $p$ is whether the dominant term in the truncation error acts dissipatively or dispersively, respectively.\cite{DeSterck_etal_2023_SL} It is important to note that the calculations and results given here for odd $p$ do not trivially extend to the case of even $p$, which have additional structure in a certain sense; we provide further details about this later.

 We write the CFL number of the discretization ${\cal S}^{(\delta t)}_p$ as $c := \frac{\alpha \delta t}{h} > 0$.
 A key quantity in our analysis here is the fractional part of the CFL number, which we denote by